When thinking about the sinking of the Titanic, the majority of people assume that the iceberg was the only cause of the sinking.

 There are some rumours that helmsman Robert Hichens mistakenly turned the ship the wrong way in a panic, although this was never confirmed.

-It took 3 years to build the Titanic and cost over $7.5 million.
 It’s estimated that 3 million rivets were used in the building of the Titanic.
-The rivets were used to seal two pieces of metal together.
+Rivets seal two pieces of metal together.

-Construction Cost (At The Time)Cost (Adjusted for Inflation)Cost to Build a Modern Cruise Ship
+| Construction Cost (At The Time) | Cost (Adjusted for Inflation) | Cost to Build a Modern Cruise Ship |

-$7.5 Million$200 Million$500 Million – $1 Billion
+| $7.5 Million | $200 Million | $500 Million – $1 Billion |

-The rivets used to seal together each sheet of metal in the building of the Titanic were not always of great quality.
+The rivets used to seal together each sheet of metal in the Titanic’s construction were not always of high quality.

-Riveting machines could not be used in many areas of the ships, so the ship had to have rivets inserted manually.
-This meant inserting the rivet through the two pieces of metal and hammering down the top, this sealed the two pieces of metal together.
+This meant inserting the rivet through the two pieces of metal and hammering down the top, which sealed the two pieces of metal together.

-When the Titanic hit the iceberg many of the rivets holding together the ship failed.
+When the Titanic hit the iceberg, many of the rivets holding the ship together failed.

 The Guests of The Titanic Opened Their Portholes

-When the Titanic first hit the iceberg many curious passengers opened the porthole windows to have a look.
+When the Titanic first hit the iceberg, many curious passengers opened the porthole windows to have a look.

-This likely caused the Titanic to sink faster as when the passenger decks dipped below the water line, water flooded into the ship.
 The majority of passengers by this point were already up on the top decks.

-This is just one of the differences between Titanic’s design and that of modern cruise ships, to learn how modern cruise ships compare to the Titanic, check out this post:
+This is just one of the differences between Titanic’s design and that of modern cruise ships.

-The Bulkheads on Titanic Were Short
+The Bulkheads on the Titanic Were Short

 This meant that in the rest of the ship above the bulkheads water could just flow over, there were no truly watertight compartments.